 Step into one of Cincinnati’s gorgeous museums and exhibits like the Cincinnati Art Museum in Eden Park, Cincinnati Museum Center at Union Terminal, and the Cincinnati Contemporary Arts Center.

 Enhance your art experience by touring the city with a self-guided walking tour of the downtown Artworks Murals.
 While there are over 130 murals throughout the city’s regions, many popular ones are found downtown and OTR.
 Cap off any visit to Cincinnati with a stroll along the lovely riverwalk at Smale Riverfront Park while enjoying a scoop of Graeter’s Ice Cream.

-Where to stay: 21c Museum Hotel is located in the heart of the Queen City and this unique modern hotel offering a luxurious spa, a beautiful rooftop bar, and a contemporary art museum.
+Where to stay: 21c Museum Hotel is located in the heart of the Queen City and this unique modern hotel offers a luxurious spa, a beautiful rooftop bar, and a contemporary art museum.

-Get your exercise by biking the East Bay Bike Path, kayaking through downtown with Providence Kayaks, or climb College Hill and finish with a walk across the Pedestrian Bridge.
+Get your exercise by biking the East Bay Bike Path, kayaking through downtown with Providence Kayaks, or climbing College Hill and finishing with a walk across the Pedestrian Bridge.
 The best boutique shopping is found on Westminster Street or in Wayland Square.
 For relaxation, book a treatment at the Bodhi hydrotherapy spa.

 If you want a unique destination for a girlfriend getaway, Kirsten from Kids are a Trip suggests heading to Door County, Wisconsin where you will find shopping, delicious food, and a wine trail, as well as countless outdoor adventures.
 Door County sits at the tip of a peninsula north of Green Bay.
 Surrounded by water on three sides, the peninsula is a dream getaway with breathtaking scenery, a thriving artist community, and endless opportunities for fun.